 Consider Dual Credit

-TCC’s Dual Credit Program is a way your student can earn college credit while attending high school, beginning as early as junior year.
+TCC's Dual Credit Program is a way your student can earn college credit while attending high school.

-Our Dual Credit students take college-level courses taught by fully credentialed adjunct and full-time TCC faculty.
+Our Dual Credit students take college-level courses taught by fully credentialed faculty.
 These courses satisfy high school graduation requirements and provide college credit at the same time.

 - Your ISD will award high school academic credit.

 When Dual Credit students graduate from high school, they may have already completed transferable college credits.

 Learn more about if Dual Credit is right for your student.

 Students who become a part of our Dual Credit program:

 - Receive transferable college credit, while also receiving high school credit